 Friedrich Losberger registered his company, then named ‘Friedrich Losberger Sackhandlung’, in Heilbronn, Baden-Württemberg, in the southern part of Germany.
 The company was renamed to ‘Fabrik für Planen und Wagendecken’ in 1925.
-He built his first tent for a traveling circus, to serve as a stable for the animals.
+He built his first tent for a travelling circus, to serve as a stable for the animals.

 During the Second World War, Friedrich Losberger’s factory was destroyed.
 In 1947/48, he rebuilt it at a new location in Heilbronn.
 From then on, he focused solely on the production of temporary structures.

 In 1974, the company launched the first aluminium tent construction based on a modular principle.
 In the early nineteen eighties, Losberger further expanded its modular product range.
 De Boer was one of the first large scale companies to place an order for these new tent systems.